 It’s a nice, yet hollow, boost to the ego for your business to have 6 figure followers.
 Some brands have done it, fewer have done it organically.
 Paid for likes will ultimately dilute your engagement levels, therefore Facebook’s algorithms will see your content as increasingly less relevant, making it harder to get in to the newsfeeds of people that actually want to read it.
 This means you’ll have to spend money for your posts to cut through the noise.
 It’s a downward spiral in to spending increasing £€$ on Facebook ads.
 Cunning, Mark Zuckerberg, very cunning.

-Boost an event or a link back to your website, but never spend purely for likes.
+Boost an event or a link back to your online website, but never spend purely for likes.

 I’m not going to publish generic content